SEO keyword strategy: A guide to success

-Whether you’re an affiliate business, e-commerce business, professional services business, or SAAS, you can use this guide to develop the right SEO keyword strategy.
+Whether you're an affiliate business, e-commerce business, professional services business, or SAAS, you can use this guide to develop the right SEO keyword strategy to implement across your blog posts, product pages, and your website as a whole.

 What is an SEO keyword strategy?